Fox-ML-infrastructure/FoxML_Core/docs/03_technical/fixes/TENSORFLOW_EXECUTABLE_STACK_FIX.md

 This is a system-level security issue.
 The TensorFlow library (`libtensorflow_cc.so.2`) requires an executable stack, but your system's security policy (likely SELinux or PaX) is preventing it.

+**Note**: Unlike XGBoost, TensorFlow does **NOT** need to be built from source.
+Pre-built TensorFlow packages from conda/pip already include GPU support.
+This is a system security policy issue, not a compilation issue.
+Building TensorFlow from source is possible but extremely complex (requires Bazel, takes hours) and may not solve the executable stack issue if it's a kernel-level security policy (PaX/grsecurity).

 ## Solution

 ### Option 1: Fix TensorFlow Libraries (Recommended)